 We can argue that the probability of an attack’s success is a function of available credentials, usable network access, and exploitable vulnerabilities.
 In this case, compromising a system with extensive network access and highly privileged access to systems and directory services would be extremely high on any malicious actor’s wish list.
 The Orion platform provided this exact opportunity.

-How the attackers managed to compromise SolarWinds’ code validation and build process is still under investigation, and no doubt all organisations that do their own development will be hugely interested in how they can mitigate the same risks.
+How the attackers managed to compromise SolarWinds’ code validation and build process is still under investigation, and no doubt all organizations that do their own development will be hugely interested in how they can mitigate the same risks.

-What is top of mind now is what the latent exposure continues to be – as it is still being revealed.
+What is top of mind now is what the latent exposure continues to be — as it is still being revealed.
 The level and range of access available mean that it’s difficult to truly gauge where the attackers have been able to get to and hide.
-We know that the use of the Orion update was purely to establish a (highly prominent) beachhead in the target organisations, as neither the end trophy nor a necessity for persistence of presence or access.
+We know that the use of the Orion update was purely to establish a (highly prominent) beachhead in the target organizations, as neither the end trophy nor a necessity for persistence of presence or access.

 Given this, the focus is very much on continued detection and response.
 And in this respect, all of us have a critical role to play.
 The discovery of this large-scale attack was possible because a seasoned incident response and cybersecurity vendor (FireEye / Mandiant) was also compromised.
 They were, however, the first on the list of victims to detect data theft after the breach, to disclose it publicly, and then to provide initial countermeasures.
 Perhaps, this is one of the silver linings in this ongoing episode.